-Before you start enjoying your coffee, make sure you will run 2/3 scoop (about a tenth of what you normally dose) with a cheap coffee (as you will waste it) so your machine will be with a general myth around the blogosphere called “the seasoning”.
+Before you start enjoying your coffee, make sure you will run your moka pot with 2/3 scoop (about a tenth of what you normally dose) of a cheap coffee (as you will waste it) so your machine will start a process so-called around the blogosphere “the seasoning”.

 What most of the blog said is that since the Moka is made of aluminium, the more the coffee will be used up, the more the coffee will taste better.

-This process is called “The seasoning of your Moka”, a process in which all the coffee beans oils that seal the aluminium Moka surface will help your coffee taste a lot better in the long run.
-I don’t recommend this process because any coffee oils that settle on a surface it’s going to be oxidized very quickly and becoming rancid!
+This process is called “The seasoning of your Moka”, a process in which all the coffee beans oils that covrt the aluminium Moka surface will help your coffee taste a lot better in the long run.
+I don’t recommend this process because any coffee oils that settle on a surface are going to be oxidized very quickly and becoming rancid!